 - Unused or broken sauna, jacuzzi, bidet or tanning bed

 Thanks for taking the 14-Day Decluttering Challenge with us!
-We are confident that your home has been purged of all the unnecessary items and things are feeling cleaner and more organized.
+We are confident that your home has been purged of all the unnecessary items with this 2 week declutter challenge and is cleaner and more organized.

 If you haven’t already scheduled a junk removal pickup appointment with us, doing so is the final step to a newly decluttered home.